To find a right broker for share dealing

 , we spent seven months and hundreds of hours of assessing ten different share dealing brokers based in the UK.
 Here, we will focus on two brokers and compare AJ Bell Youinvest vs Hargreaves Lansdown.

 Our comparison begins with the fees charged for dealing shares in the UK and being a client.
 The two main charges to focus on include the cost to place each trade alongside the monthly, quarterly, or annual management fee charged (varies depending on the type and size of your portfolio).
 We researched both to provide a single star rating for cost.
-Both AJ Bell Youinvest and Hargreaves Lansdown are rated 3.50 stars.
+Both AJ Bell Youinvest and Hargreaves Lansdown hold a 3.50 star rating.

-Overall, both AJ Bell Youinvest and Hargreaves Lansdown hold a 4.00 star rating.
-And, when it comes to individual category awards, Hargreaves Lansdown posted awards Best in Class - Offering of Investments and Best in Class - Customer Service in 2017, while AJ Bell Youinvest found itself with Best in Class - Mobile Trading.
+Overall, both AJ Bell Youinvest and Hargreaves Lansdown are rated 4.00 stars.
+And, when it comes to individual category awards, Hargreaves Lansdown finished with awards Best in Class - Offering of Investments and Best in Class - Customer Service in 2017, while AJ Bell Youinvest came up with Best in Class - Mobile Trading.